From Easy to Hard: Progressive Active Learning Framework for Infrared Small Target Detection with Single Point Supervision: Experiments

 \subsection{Implementation Details}

-\textbf{\textit{Experimental Settings:}} We use the AdamW~\cite{loshchilov2017decoupled} optimizer with initial learning rate of $1 \times 10^{\text{ -3}}$.
+\textbf{\textit{Experimental Settings:}} We use the AdamW~\cite{loshchilov2017decoupled} optimizer with initial learning rate of $1e^{\text{ -3}}$.
 The batch size is set to 16.
-The total training epochs is 400, which is divided into 3 parts: \textit{0-0.2}, \textit{0-0.8} and \textit{0.8-1}.
-We interestingly found that DLN-based detection models exhibit minimal false detections but significant missed detections for this task.
-Since our strategy eliminates false positive areas, we set $T_f$ to a larger value to reduce its constraint in the model enhancement phase.
+The total epochs is 400, which is divided into 3 parts: \textit{0-0.2}, \textit{0-0.8} and \textit{0.8-1}.
+The cropped image patch in EPG is 20×20 pixels.
+We interestingly found that DLN-based models exhibit minimal false detections but significant missed detections for this task.
+Since our strategy eliminates false positive areas, we set $T_f$ to a larger value to reduce its constraint.
 To ensure all samples enter the training pool during model enhancement phase, the initial threshold of $T_m$ is set to 0.2 and increases linearly to 1 as the epoch increases.
 The epoch period of COU and FIU is set to 5.
 During training, all images are normalized and randomly cropped into 256×256 pixel patches as network inputs.

 \textbf{\textit{Evaluation Metrics:}} We used two pixel-level evaluation metrics of intersection over union (IoU) and normalized IoU (nIoU)~\cite{dai2021asymmetric} and two target-level evaluation metrics of detection probability ($P_d$) and false alarm rate ($F_a$)~\cite{li2022dense}.
 In addition, since the magnitude of $F_a$ is $10^{\text{ -6}}$, its value is small and prone to fluctuations.
 Therefore, we also evaluate the model using a threshold-based approach, and the model is judged invalid when $F_a > 1e^{\text{ -4}}$~\cite{zhao2024refined,yu2024lr}.
 Invalid results are highlighted in red.